Lorain Journal Co. v. United States: Decision

-The Court said it was clear that "if all the newspapers in a city, in order to monopolize the dissemination of news and advertising by eliminating a competing radio station, conspired to accept no advertisements from anyone who advertised over that station," their boycott conspiracy would violate §§ 1 and 2 of the Sherman Act, since that was held in such cases as Fashion Originators' Guild v.
+The Court said it was clear that "if all the newspapers in a city, in order to monopolize the dissemination of news and advertising by eliminating a competing radio station, conspired to accept no advertisements from anyone who advertised over that station," their boycott conspiracy would violate Sections 1 and 2 of the Sherman Act, as had bien held in such cases as Fashion Originators' Guild v.
 FTC.
 The Court continued, "It is consistent with that result to hold here that a single newspaper, already enjoying a substantial monopoly in its area, violates the 'attempt to monopolize' clause of § 2 when it uses its monopoly to destroy threatened competition."

 The Journal sought to excuse its conduct on the ground that it has a "right as a private business concern to select its customers and to refuse to accept advertisement from whomever it pleases."
 The Court said that such a right is not unqualified:

 The right claimed by the publisher is neither absolute nor exempt from regulation.
 Its exercise a purposeful means of monopolizing interstate commerce is prohibited by the Sherman Act.
 The operator of the radio station, equally with the publisher of the newspaper, is entitled to the protection of that Act.

 Commentary

-● A Note in the Virginia Law Review focused on the fact that the Court found an attempted monopolization of interstate commerce even though the Journal attempted to monopolize the advertising of local merchants only and did not refuse or try to monopolize the business of national advertisers because of their dealings with the radio station:
+A note in the Virginia Law Review focused on the fact that the Court found an attempted monopolization of interstate commerce even though the Journal attempted to monopolize the advertising of only local merchants and did not refuse or try to monopolize the business of national advertisers because of their dealings with the radio station:

 In this sense the monopoly was confined to the limits of a single city.
 This was nevertheless a forbidden monopoly, as the successful destruction of competition in local business by forcing the station to close would also have destroyed competition in interstate business, i.e., the national advertising carried by both the newspaper and the radio station.
 Thus the case is useful to point out again that the suppression of local competition is not free from the threat of prosecution under the Sherman Act simply because an intrastate and not an interstate monopoly is contemplated.